 Just like last year, you will pay or use your season pass to get into the parking lot at the entrance.
 However, this year the exit is no longer at the entrance.
 The exit is back to where it was two years ago, where Whittaker Street curves into Marquette Drive, on the riverside.

 What are the parking lot fees for this year?

-The City Beach parking lot has a flat fee of $10 for each day of the week.
-This fee is an entrance fee – it is not good for all day.
+The City Beach parking lot has a flat fee of $12 (effective May, 2018) for each day of the week.
+This fee is an entrance fee.
 You may re-enter the City Beach parking lot later in the day if it is not full and if you pay again.